 The benefits of the Carnivore Diet rests on two points:

-- To fix or identify food intolerances or allergies.
+- To identify food intolerances or allergies.

 To lose weight, you need to expend more calories than you consume.
 And if all you are consuming is meat, you’re cutting out most major food groups.

 Like, all of them, except one.